 Notice: This package will not attempt to properly rename build artifacts such as

 ios/build or Cocoa Pod installation targets.
-After renaming your project you should clean, build, and reinstall third party dependencies to get it running properly with the new name.
+After re-naming your project you probably should clean, then build, and reinstall your dependencies to get it running properly with the your new name.